Connect with us

 It worked – probably better than any of the originators ever anticipated.

-This year, Jay Leno – the former show host and classic car lover – is doing a stand-up at the Beau Rivage during the car week.
+This year, Jay Leno – the former talk show host and classic car lover – is doing a stand-up at the Beau Rivage during the car week.
 The Beau is also hosting two Beach Boys concerts to cater to Cruisin’ visitors.

 “Crusin’ the Coast is similar to a busy peak week in the summer,” said Collin Caranna, marketing director for Shaggy’s Restaurants.
 “The anticipation is here even before the uptick of visitors begins.”